Skip to content

 Overview

-Memory systems are crucial for building intelligent agents that can learn, remember, and build upon previous interactions.
-This tutorial series explores AgenticGoKit's memory capabilities, from basic in-memory storage to advanced RAG (Retrieval-Augmented Generation) systems with vector databases.
+Memory systems are fundamental to building intelligent agents that can learn, remember, and build upon previous interactions.
+AgenticGoKit provides a comprehensive memory architecture that supports everything from simple in-memory storage to advanced RAG (Retrieval-Augmented Generation) systems with vector databases.

 Prerequisites